zivilenorkunaite/apjbootcamp2022/Lab 04 - Data Engineering with Fivetran and dbt/README.md

 ## dbt Lab

-dbt Lab repo is accessible [here](https://github.com/lbk-fishtown/db-ft-dbt-bc)
+dbt Lab workbook is available as a pdf.

-For reference, url is: https://github.com/lbk-fishtown/db-ft-dbt-bc
+dbt Lab repo with answers is accessible [here](https://github.com/lbk-fishtown/db-ft-dbt-bc)